-1. Customer service (or lack of) in old communist style corner shops
+1. Customer service in Tbilisi (or lack of) in old communist style corner shops

 I visit my local corner shop and hand in 10 GEL note to pay for my groceries that totals 2.5 GEL, the cashier goes into a meltdown over change, she shrugs her shoulders in disappointment and says can not give me the change...
 After a few words back and forth, she sighs and reluctantly hands me over 7.5 Lari in change...

-Annoyingly, it is not uncommon to come across with cashiers like her in most corner shops.
+Annoyingly, it is not uncommon to come across cashiers like her in most corner shops.

 In fact, the lack of customer service is not exclusive to the corner shops, gyms, and public places, pretty much where reception exists it appears that everyone could do with some customer service training.
 But luckily it’s not all bad and things are certainly improving so I hope by the time you read this post will have become redundant, fingers crossed.